jtanderson2/vxlan-configs/nxos-dp-2switch/README.md

-2 switch VXLAN config example on NXOS with multicast and data-plane learning.
+2 switch VXLAN config example on NXOS with multicast for BUM traffic and data-plane learning.